Role of the Local Governing Body

 Composition of the Local Governing Body

-The LGB is made up of a maximum of twelve members (Local Governors), including:
+The LGB comprises a maximum of twelve members (Local Governors), including:

-- at least one elected parent or guardian of a pupil at the school (Parent Local Governors);
+- at least one elected parent or guardian of a pupil at the school/Academy (Parent Local Governors);

-- up to two employees of the school comprising one teacher member and one support staff member elected by employees of the school ((Staff Local Governors);
+- up to two employees of the school/Academy comprising one teacher member and one elected support staff member elected by employees of the school/Academy ((Staff Local Governors);

 - such other members as the Trustees decide (Co-opted Local Governors).

-Please click here for Cathedral Schools Trust's governance information, including scheme of governance and terms of Delegation.
+Please click here for Cathedral Schools Trust's governance information, including CST Scheme of Governance, CST Decision Matrix and CST Constitution and Terms of Delegation for LGBs.

 Details of current governors can be found in the link below ‘St Katherine’s School Governors’.